 - From within each milestone, you will create “activities”.
 These are tasks which are assigned to each student.

 Now the project has been set up, and your team is ready to start assigning and accomplishing the tasks to complete the project.
 Before and work begins, let’s explain a bit more about to properly discern between a milestone, and an activity.
 A milestone is a point in the project which indicates a shift in the type of project activities involved, or a point at which responsibility changes from one person/group to another.
-An activity will be any task required to achieve one of these milestones.
+An activity will be any task required to achieve one of these project milestones.

 A good example for many projects will be one of the first things required, to select a topic for your project.
 Selecting a topic is a collaborative task, that is nearly 100% research based.
 There are also several ways to break this initiative down into smaller chunks, which makes it an ideal milestone for our project.
 This milestone would be the responsibility of the project manager, who has the job of organizing the team’s efforts and assuring everything is done.
 A good rule of thumb, is you should have a minimum of 4 tasks for every milestone.

-To complete this milestone, you may want to create a task to list out possible topics to select from, then one additional task to research each of these topics.
+To complete this milestone, you may want to create task to list out possible topics to select from, then one additional task to research each of these topics.
 Each person can be assigned an equal share of these tasks, and then they will update the project once completed.

 This leads into our next section, which is the process of taking your task deliverables, and keeping them organized in the project.